uChip/FG085-Case/BOM.md

 #FG085 Case & Hack Bill of Materials (BOM)

 ###Case (half-case, order 2 pieces)
 I have had luck ordering 3D prints from [Shapeways](http://www.shapeways.com) and [MakeXYZ](http://www.makexyz.com).
 Shapeways is more expensive but produces a more finished looking print.
-More specifically at MakeXYZ I have used a local printer, [Jimmy Fakhouri](http://www.makexyz.com/printer/jimmyjack11@yahoo.com?printer=2771debf5bc034849d631421dd2aa280), to make several cases now.
-I can recommend him highly.
+More specifically at MakeXYZ I have used a local printer, [Jimmy Fakhouri](http://www.makexyz.com/printer/jimmyjack11@yahoo.com?printer=2771debf5bc034849d631421dd2aa280), to make several cases.
+I highly recommend him.

 ###Case Screws (4)
 The top and bottom halves of the case are held together with four #4 flat-head sheet-metal screws.